Carbon-Aware Optimal Power Flow: Introduction

 To tackle these issues, the concept of \emph{carbon (emission) flow} is introduced in \cite{kang2012carbon}, where carbon emissions are treated as \emph{virtual} network flows embodied in energy flows, transmitted from producers to consumers.
 References \cite{kang2015carbon,li2013carbon} establish the mathematical models of carbon flow in electric power networks.
 The carbon flow method defines nodal and branch carbon intensities for the grid, providing a temporally and spatially granular depiction of the grid's carbon footprints.
 In this way, the carbon flow method represents a prominent tool for demand-side carbon accounting, which aligns carbon footprint calculations with the physical grids and power flows.
 See \cite{kang2015carbon} and Section \ref{sec:preliminary} for more details.
+Recent work \cite{chen2024contributions} presents a tree search algorithm to trace the contribution of each generator to individual lines and loads, thereby estimating nodal carbon emissions.
+This approach builds on the concept of electricity flow tracing \cite{bialek1996tracing} and yields nodal carbon emission estimates comparable to those produced by the carbon flow method, with the potential distinction being in how power losses are handled.

-This paper is dedicated to advancing fundamental theories and methodologies for decarbonization decision-making in power systems.
+Unlike the studies above that focus on accounting for and estimating the grid carbon footprints, this paper aims to advance foundational methodologies for grid decarbonization decision-making and enable optimal carbon-electricity joint management in power grids.
 In this regard, the \emph{Optimal Power Flow (OPF)} method \cite{frank2012optimal,cain2012history} stands as a foundational mathematical tool for optimizing power system decisions.
 It has been studied extensively in the literature and widely applied in grid planning, operations, control, and electricity markets \cite{chen2019aggregate,chen2020distributed,chen2017robust}.
 Existing OPF schemes typically seek optimal power grid decisions to minimize a specific economic cost objective, while satisfying the power flow equations, network constraints, and operational limits of devices.
 However, the essential goals of grid decarbonization and carbon footprint management are \emph{inadequately} considered.
 Since power system decisions, e.g., the siting and sizing of renewable generators or power dispatch of various generation sources, directly impact the grid's carbon footprints, it becomes necessary to explicitly integrate carbon footprint management into grid decision-making for achieving desired decarbonization performances and outcomes.